-The Board adopted these Rules and Policies at a duly noticed open meeting in February of 2023 and in accordance with the Rocky Ridge Declaration of CC&Rs, the Association Bylaws, and the California Davis-Stirling Common Interest Development Act (see particularly Sections 4340 through 4370 of the Act).
-The Davis-Stirling Act requires certain "Operating Rules" and amendments to existing Operating Rules to be presented to the Members of the Association prior to being adopted by the Association's Board of Directors (Civil Code section 4355 - 4365).
-The Board reserves the right to amend these Rules and Policies from time to time in accordance with the rule making and amendment procedures set forth in the Declaration of CC&Rs.
+The Board of Directors (the "Board") of the Rocky Ridge Properties Owners Association (the "Association") has established the following Rules and Policies.
+The Board reserves the right to amend these from time to time per the Rocky Ridge Declaration of CC&Rs, the Association Bylaws, and the Davis-Stirling Common Interest Development Act.
+The Davis-Stirling Act requires certain "Operating Rules" to be presented to the Members of the Association prior to being adopted by the Association's Board of Directors (Civil Code section 4355 - 4365).
+These Rules were approved by the Board at an open meeting held on February 12, 2019 in compliance with that process.